Puppet-Finland/rds-resize/README.md

 script without Podman, but you need to make sure that your environment is set up just right.

+You can use the [rhel9-setup-rds-resize.sh](rhel9-setup-rds-resize.sh) to set up an environment with Podman and rds-resize.

 ## Run Steps

 ## Create a configuration file